meghrazchi/arculus-backend/README.md

 ## Overview
 This is a multiplayer game where each side of the game has one player.
 The game features a dynamic board, player controls, and game logic to handle player connections, paddle positioning, and ball reflection.
-The game is built using [insert technology stack], and players can join the game after logging in.
+The game is built using NestJS, Angular, WebSocket, and players can join the game after logging in.

 ## Features
 - **Login and Join Game**: Players can log in via a login route and join the game using the `joinGame` function.